nf-core/oncoanalyser/docs/usage.md

 First, go to the [nf-core/oncoanalyser releases page](https://github.com/nf-core/oncoanalyser/releases) and find the latest pipeline version - numeric only (eg. `1.0.0`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.0.0`.
 Of course, you can switch to another version by changing the number after the `-r` flag.

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
-For example, at the bottom of the MultiQC reports.
+For example, in the `<outdir>/pipeline_info/software_versions.yml` file.

 To further assist in reproducbility, you can share and re-use [parameter files](#running-the-pipeline) to repeat pipeline runs with the same settings without having to write out a command with every single parameter.